-Benefit Description Dental Services for Children Under 21, Former Foster Care Youth up to Age 26, and Pregnant Women General dentistry including regular and emergency treatment is offered.
-Dental services are provided by the Maryland Healthy Smiles Dental Program administered by Scion.
-If you are eligible for the Dental Services Program, you will receive information and a dental card from Scion.
+Benefit Description Dental Services General dentistry, including regular and emergency treatment, is offered.
+Dental services are provided by the Maryland Healthy Smiles Dental Program administered by SKYGEN USA.
+If you are eligible for the Dental Services Program, you will receive information and a dental card from SKYGEN USA.
 If you have not received your dental ID card or have questions about your dental benefits, call the Maryland Healthy Smiles Dental Program at: 1-855-934-9812.
 Occupational, Physical, and Speech Therapies for Children Under the Age of 21 The State pays for these services if medically needed.
 For help in finding a provider, you can call the State's hotline at: 1-800-492-5231.
 Speech Augmenting Devices Equipment that helps people with speech impairments to communicate.
 Behavioral Health Substance use disorder and specialty mental health services are provided through the Public Behavioral Health System.
-You can reach them by calling: 1-800-888- 1965.
+You can reach them by calling: 1-800-888-1965.
 Intermediate Care Facility (ICF) and Mental Retardation (MR) Services This is treatment in a care facility for people who have an intellectual disability and need this level of care.
 Skilled Personal Care Services This is skilled help with daily living activities.
-Medical Day Care Services This is help to improve daily living skills in a center licensed by the state or local health department, which includes medical and social services.
+Medical Day Care Services This is help to improve daily living skills in a center licensed by the state or Local Health Department, which includes medical and social services.
 Nursing Facility and Long-Term Care Services The MCO does not cover care in a nursing home, chronic rehabilitation hospital, or chronic hospital after the first 90 days.
 If you lose Medicaid coverage while you are in a nursing facility, you will not be re-enrolled in the MCO.
 If this happens, you will need to apply for Medicaid under long-term care coverage rules.
 If you still meet the State's requirements after you are disenrolled from the MCO or after the MCO has paid the first 90 days, the State would be responsible.
-HIV/ AIDS Certain diagnostic services for HIV/AIDS are paid for by the State (viral load testing and genotypic, phenotypic, or other HIV/AIDS resistance testing).
+HIV/AIDS Certain diagnostic services for HIV/AIDS are paid for by the State (viral load testing and genotypic, phenotypic, or other HIV/AIDS resistance testing).